Clinical PhD programme

 PhDs for clinicians

 The ICR offers PhD programmes to applicants eligible for full registration or who hold limited registration with the General Medical Council.
 These three-year fellowships are intended to develop the applicant’s potential to pursue a career as an academic clinician.
-Find out more about PhDs for clinicians.

 Doctor of Medicine (Research) - MD(Res)